Toy: Gender

 A toy tank with a remote control.
 Such toys are generally thought of as boys' toys.

 Certain toys, such as Barbie dolls and toy soldiers, are often perceived as being more acceptable for one gender than the other.
 The turning point for the addition of gender to toys came about in the 1960s and 1970s.
 Before 1975, only about two percent of toys were labeled by gender, whereas today on the Disney store's website, considered a dominating global force for toys by researcher Claire Miller, all toys are labeled by gender.
 The journal Sex Roles began publishing research on this topic in 1975, focusing on the effects of gender in youth.
-Too, many psychological textbooks began to address this new issue.
+Too many psychological textbooks began to address this new issue.
 Along with these publications, researchers also started to challenge the ideas of male and female as being opposites, even going as far as to claim toys which have characteristics of both genders are preferable.

 A milestone for research on gender is the use of meta-analysis, which provides a way to assess patterns in a systematic way, especially relevant for a topic such as gender, which can be difficult to quantify.
 Nature and nurture have historically been analyzed when looking at gender in play, as well as reinforcement by peers and parents of typical gender roles and consequently, gender play.
-Toy companies have often promoted the segregation by gender in toys because it enables them to customize the same toy for each gender, which ultimately doubles their revenue.
+Toy companies have often promoted segregation by gender in toys because it enables them to customize the same toy for each gender, which ultimately doubles their revenue.
 For example, Legos added more colors to certain sets of toys in the 1990s, including colors commonly attributed to girls such as lavender.

 It has been noted by researchers that, "Children as young as 18 months display sex-stereotyped toy choices".
 When eye movement is tracked in young infants, infant girls show a visual preference for a doll over a toy truck (d > 1.0).
 Boys showed no preference for the truck over the doll.
 However, they did fixate on the truck more than the girls (d = .78).
 This small study suggests that even before any self-awareness of gender identity has emerged, children already prefer sex-typical toys.
 These differences in toy choice are well established within the child by the age of three.